-Keep your department ready to respond to the next call with the National NVFC's Volunteer Firefighter Health and Safety Priorities.
+Keep your department ready to respond to the next call with the NVFC's Volunteer Firefighter Health and Safety Priorities.
 Set forth in a series of B.E.S.T.
 Practices for the volunteer fire and emergency services, the priorities are divided into four main focus areas: Behavior, Equipment, Standards and Codes, and Training.

 The NVFC has always been dedicated to keeping first responders healthy and safe.
 The Volunteer Firefighter Health and Safety Priorities were developed by the NVFC’s Health and Safety Committee in 2008 to further the NVFC’s focus on protecting first responders.

 The health and safety B.E.S.T.
 Practices as set forth in the Volunteer Firefighter Health and Safety Priorities are as follows:

 - Support the physical, emotional, and mental well-being of all personnel.